CrossoverAnalytics3/summit-math-game/README.md

 ## Built with AI, directed by a person

-> I built the foundation with Claude, then iterated with Codex.
+> I built the foundation with ChatGPT/Claude, then iterated with Codex.
 AI coding tools did most of the typing; the product decisions, the thesis, and the review were mine.

 The alpine scenery was generated with an AI image tool; the tower, Pip, icons, and mathematical models use SVG/CSS/React.
 The [development record](docs/DEVELOPMENT-RECORD.md), [AI/material disclosure](docs/DISCLOSURES.md), and [artwork record](docs/ARTWORK.md) make those contributions explicit.